Functions with Diffusive Properties

-Finally, we define the $v_i$ (the subscript under the subscript is dropped now for cleaner text).
-The identity matrix has linearly independent rows $(e_1,\ldots,e_k)$, so the elementary operation of adding one row to another with our vector addition $\oplus$ preserves linear independence.
-The case of $k=2$ is trivial as the identity map works.
+Finally, we define the $v_{i;k}$.
+The identity matrix has linearly independent rows $(e_{1;k},\ldots,e_{k;k})$, so the elementary operation of adding one row to another in this matrix with our vector addition $\oplus$ preserves linear independence.
 For even integers $k\ge 4$, we define

-The final one is only for $k\equiv 2\pmod{4}$.
-Since the $v_i$ are all semi-weight, the construction is complete.
-It is evident that the dimension of the output space can be chosen to be any even integer greater than $m$, if desired, by using some of the $v_i$ from the higher dimension. $\blacksquare$\\
+The final vector is only for $k\equiv 2\pmod{4}$.
+Since the $v_{i;k}$ are all semi-weight, the construction is complete.
+It is evident that the dimension of the output space can be chosen to be any even integer greater than $m$, if desired, by using some of the $v_{i;k}$ from the higher dimension. \end{proof}